-Vehicles used to provide a passenger transport service (unless exempt) are required by law to have a regular roadworthiness inspection.
+Vehicles used to provide a passenger transport service (unless exempt) are required by law to have a regular roadworthiness inspection, as outlined in the table below.
 These inspections must be carried out by an Approved Inspection Station.

-➤ You must have a system in place to ensure that your vehicles are inspected as required.
+You must have a system in place to ensure that your vehicles are inspected as required.